MI-AFP/tutorials/tutorials/05_typeclasses.md

-# Typeclasses, IO, and exceptions
+# Typeclasses - custom and predefined

 ## Typeclasses